 - Application (Universal) means the app supports both Apple silicon and Intel processors, and uses Apple silicon by default.

-The Info window for universal apps includes the setting “Open using Rosetta.”
-It enables email apps, web browsers, and other apps to use add-ons that haven't been updated to support Apple silicon.
-If an app doesn't recognize a plug-in, extension, or other add-on, quit the app, select this setting, and try again.
+For universal apps only, the Info window includes the setting “Open using Rosetta.”
+This setting enables universal apps such as web browsers or email apps to use plug-ins, extensions, and other add-ons that haven't been updated to support Apple silicon.
+If a universal app doesn't recognize an add-on that you installed for the app, you can quit the app, select this setting, and try again.